 For the rest of my life, I will be wading in the swells.
 I will feel it all deeply—the moments of darkness and the blindingly beautiful light.
 I will mess up and succeed—both many times over.
 Through all the swells there will be something holy, like a mother, putting breath back into lungs and holding close so there is no doubt about the depth of love surrounding it all: this fierce, fragile, thrilling, midnight motherhood.

 Whatever season you are in—waiting for a baby, hoping for a mate, sending kids to college, or beginning a new adventure—may part of your story be about trusting that the swells are part of the game.
 And that jumping in is always worth it.

 Mandy Arioto is the President and CEO of MOPS International, and is widely known for her unique take on parenting, relationships, spiritual and cultural issues.
 Through MOPS, which influences millions of moms through thousands of groups internationally, Mandy serves as the voice of one of the most influential parenting organizations in the U.S. and around the world.
 Prior to joining MOPS, Mandy was a preaching pastor at Mosaic, a church based in Southern California.
 She regularly speaks to national and international audiences.

-Mandy's book is available for purchase here and you can read her blog here!
+Mandy's book is available for purchase and you can read her blog here!

-In addition to countless new friends, MOPS Members get weekly encouragement, exclusive downloads and a Membership Kit brimming over with goodies (also, did we mention free coffee during your MOPS group meeting?).
+In addition to countless new friends, and MOPS members get weekly encouragement, exclusive downloads and a Membership Kit brimming over with goodies (also, did we mention free coffee during your MOPS group meeting?).